mooahmad/prestaconcept.github.io/presta-cms-core/contributing.md

 ## Code contributions

-For consistency purpose, PrestaCMS follow the same the same guidelines and conventions as core Symfony2 and SymfonyCMF.
+For consistency purpose, PrestaCMS follow the same guidelines and conventions as core Symfony2 and SymfonyCMF.

 If you'd like to contribute, please read the [Contributing Code][1] part of the documentation.
 If you're submitting a pull request, please follow the guidelines in the [Submitting a Patch][2] section